 However, there have been several cancer studies that show a link between the use of pesticides like glyphosate and non-Hodgkin’s lymphoma.
 In 2008, a study published in the International Journal of Cancer evaluated 910 subjects diagnosed with non-Hodgkin’s lymphoma and compared them to 1,016 controls.
 Through various interviews and questionnaires, the study conductors found an association between long exposure of glyphosate and a greater risk of non-Hodgkin’s lymphoma.

 In 2015, the International Agency for Research on Cancer (IARC) reviewed nearly 1,000 studies to reach the conclusion that the active ingredient in Roundup is “probably carcinogenic to humans.”
 The research revealed that glyphosate found in the urine and bloodstream of farmers exposed to the herbicide increased risks of cancer and tumors in some animals.

 At O’Connor, Acciani & Levy, we will be able to evaluate your situation and determine if there is a link between your cancer and exposure to Roundup.
-We will work hard to pursue compensation for the damages your cancer has caused you to suffer through a Roundup lawsuit.
+Our Cincinnati attorneys will work hard to pursue compensation for the damages your cancer has caused you to suffer through a Roundup weed killer lawsuit.
 We strongly believe that product manufacturers should be held accountable for the dangerous products they put out into the market.

 WHO IS AT-RISK OF DEVELOPING NON-HODGKIN’S LYMPHOMA?